 the heart muscle.
 This is called coronary artery bypass surgery.

 Traditionally, to bypass the blocked coronary artery, your doctor makes a large incision

 in the chest and temporarily stops the heart.
 To open the chest, your doctor cuts

 the breastbone (sternum) in half lengthwise and spreads it apart.
 Once the heart is

 exposed, your doctor inserts tubes into the heart so that the blood can be pumped

 through the body by a heart-lung bypass machine.
 The bypass machine is necessary to

 pump blood while the heart is stopped.

 While the traditional "open heart" procedure is still commonly done and often preferred

-aid of a moving mechanical device), may be used.
+moving mechanical device), may be used.